303-297-7729

 Do judgments go away when I file for chapter 13 bankruptcy?

-It is possible to remove a judgment lien in a chapter 13 case.
-The debtor’s lawyer must file a motion under 11 USC 522(f) and notice of the motion on the creditor who holds the lien.
-Whether the lien will be removed depends on whether it impairs the homestead exemption and by how much.
+It is possible to remove a judgment lien in a chapter 13 case through a motion under 11 USC 522(f).
+Whether the lien will be removed depends on whether it impairs the homestead exemption.
+An attorney must handle this process.

 How will filing bankruptcy affect my credit?